 In considering this bill, it's worth noting that disclosure laws implicate both citizen privacy rights and touch on Supreme Court precedent.
 Indeed, the desire to preserve privacy stems from a growing awareness by individuals and the Supreme Court that threats and intimidation of individuals because of their political views is a very serious issue.
 Much of the Supreme Court's concern over compulsory disclosure lies in its consideration of the potential for harassment.
 This is seen particularly in the Court's decision in NAACP v.
-Alabama, in which the Court recognized that the government may not compel disclosure of a private organization's general membership or donor list.28 In recognizing the sanctity of privacy in free speech and association, the Court asserted that "it is hardly a novel perception that compelled disclosure of affiliation with groups engaged in advocacy may constitute as effective a restraint on freedom of association as [other] forms of governmental action."29 This is why the privacy of citizens when speaking out about government officials and actions has been protected in certain contexts.30
+Alabama, in which the Court recognized that the government may not compel disclosure of a private organization's general membership or donor list.30 In recognizing the sanctity of privacy in free speech and association, the Court asserted that "it is hardly a novel perception that compelled disclosure of affiliation with groups engaged in advocacy may constitute as effective a restraint on freedom of association as [other] forms of governmental action."31 This is why the privacy of citizens when speaking out about government officials and actions has been protected in certain contexts.32

 Much as the Supreme Court sought to protect African Americans in the Jim Crow South and those citizens who financially supported the cause of civil rights from retribution, donors and members of groups supporting unpopular causes still need protection today.
-It is hardly impossible to imagine a scenario in 2016 in which donors to controversial causes that contribute to nonprofit groups in Washington - for or against same-sex marriage; for or against abortion rights; or even groups associated with others who have been publicly vilified, such as the Koch family or George Soros, might be subjected to similar threats.
+It is hardly impossible to imagine a scenario in 2016 in which donors to controversial causes that contribute to nonprofit groups in Washington - for or against same-sex marriage; for or against abortion rights; or even to groups associated with others who have been publicly vilified, such as the Koch family, Sheldon Adelson, Tom Steyer, or George Soros - might be subjected to similar threats.

-This may seem unrealistic, but it illustrates the fundamental problem with the approach taken.
+This danger, no matter how remote, illustrates the fundamental problem with the approach taken.
 The assumption seems to be that citizens are dangerous to government, and the government must be protected from them.
 Little thought is given to protecting the citizens from government or other citizens, as is required by the First Amendment.
-Worse still is that little can be done once individual contributor information - a donor's full name and street address - is made public under government compulsion.
+Worse still, little can be done once individual contributor information -a donor's full name and street address - is made public under government compulsion.
 It can then immediately be used by non-governmental entities and individuals to harass, threaten, or financially harm a speaker or contributor to an unpopular cause.
-We believe, therefore, that the problem of harassment is best addressed by limiting the opportunities for harassment, and that this is best done by crafting reporting thresholds that capture just those donors who are truly contributing large sums to political candidates and express advocacy regarding such candidates - and not to organizations engaging in issue advocacy about a particular topic relevant to the voters of Washington.